 I took a traditional scone recipe and changed it a bit by adding fresh chunks of apples and dried cranberries for a flavor blast.
 It turned out to be a delicious scone recipe!
 These were baked as rounds instead of a standard wedge and I dressed a few of them with cranberry and powdered sugar glaze to make them ideal to serve at tea time.

-Our Tea for Modern Times featuring Apple Cranberry Scones incorporated mix and match dishes, tea pot, creamer and sugar bowl along with a retro polished steel serving platter and a vintage tablecloth to add a touch of old-fashioned charm to our tea.
+My Apple Cranberry Scones incorporate mix and match dishes, tea pot, creamer and sugar bowl along with a retro polished steel serving platter and a vintage tablecloth to add a touch of old-fashioned charm to our tea.
 We served chilled cranberry juice and English breakfast tea along with our scones.

 The setting includes Gibson dishes.
 The teapot and creamer are bone china pattern “Soho” by Linea.
 The polished steel serving platter is circa early 1950’s.
 The coasters for the candles are depression clear glass plates.
 To frame our afternoon tea service we set the table with a vintage, whimsical, hen house scene tablecloth and vintage white napkins with red embroidery.